Identification & Tracing

 Quality & Safety Sensors

-Our sensor systems allow real-time, high-precision, non-invasive analysis of food attributes (composition, quality & safety, origin) as well as of the surrounding environment (temperature, pressure, oxygen) for batches or individual units.Continue Reading
+Our sensor systems allow real-time, high-precision, non-invasive analysis of food attributes (composition, quality & safety, origin) and also of the surrounding environment (temperature, pressure, oxygen) for batches or individual units.Continue Reading

 Our customisable white-label software solutions (mobile, computer and IoT) enable machine-to-machine interaction between sensors, processing units, databases, blockchain and smart contracts.
 They are complemented by a convenient user interface.Continue Reading